medialab/minet/cookbook/scraping_dsl.md

 ["red", "blue", "yellow", "orange"]
 ```

-In this expression, the `value` variable represent the current value that will be returned and is by default (unless you gave a `default` key) the current html element's text.
+In this expression, the `value` variable represents the current value that will be returned and is by default (unless you gave a `default` key) the text of the current html element.

 And notice how the `uniq` key applies after your transformation.